gefeiZ/sc_var/README.md

 # SC-VAR

-An approach to interpreting disease-associated human variants using single-cell epigenomics
+Here we report a human variants interpretation software for single cell data, named SC-VAR.

 # What can sc-var do?

-Identify risk genes, gene sets, and cells related to different stages and diseases.

-Infer cell types involved in complex traits and diseases using single-cell epigenomes AND does not rely on any other annotations and other Omics data.
+This tool can interpret disease-related risks with whole genome wide (including both coding and non-coding regions) variants from GWAS studies and single-cell data on three layers: risk genes, gene sets, and cell types.

 # How to install?